Scooletz/blog.scooletz.com-posts/2022-01-03-ideas-that-change-my-perception.md

 whitebackgroundimage: true
 ---

 There are different points of view provided by different people with different backgrounds.
-At the end of the last year I ask myself what are some top ideas that changed my perception of the world.
+At the end of the last year, I asked myself what are some top ideas that changed my perception of the world.
 Here they are.

 ### Thinking in Systems